flexiblepower/fpai-documentation/OSGi.md

 **Figure: Eclipse with the Bndtools perspective**

-You will notice that there are several views (parts of the userinterface).
+You will notice that there are several views (part of the user interface).
 You can reorganize these views as you like.

 **Package Explorer**